openneuropet/PET2BIDS/README.md

 ## notes
 - _dcm2niix.exe_ must be located in directory above the executable (e.g., `D:\PET2BIDS\pet2bids_exe_script.exe` and dcm2niix.exe should be in `D:\`)
-- similarly use .txt files to pass generic metadata and place them next to the executable
+- similarly use .txt files to pass generic metadata and place them next to dcm2niix.exe.

 ## example